avideh89/Northwind-data-warehouse/README.md

 This normalized relational model ensures data consistency and efficiency in handling real-time business transactions. 🚀

+## 🎯 Business Objectives

+This Business Intelligence project is based on the Northwind sample database and aims to answer the following business questions:

+> **1. Which products generate the highest revenue?**
+> Identify the best-selling products to support inventory optimization and marketing strategy.

+> **2. How do monthly and yearly sales trends evolve over time?**
+> Understand seasonality and overall performance for strategic planning and forecasting.

+> **3. Who are the most valuable customers based on total purchases?**
+> Determine high-value customers to target retention and loyalty campaigns.

+> **4. Which geographical regions have the highest order volume?**
+> Evaluate sales distribution across regions to support market expansion and targeting.

+> **5. Which employees have the highest sales performance?**
+> Monitor employee-level sales performance for internal performance reviews and rewards.

+> **6. How does product category performance vary year over year?**
+> Analyze revenue trends by category to guide product development and positioning.

+> **7. Which products are in high demand during each season?**
+> Identify seasonal product trends to enhance stock management and promotional campaigns.

+> **8. What is the average order delivery time, and which shippers are most efficient?**
+> Evaluate shipping efficiency to improve logistics and customer satisfaction.

+> **9. Which orders yield the highest profit margins?**
+> Analyze profitability by order to support pricing and cost control strategies.

+> **10. How many repeat customers does the company have, and what do they buy most often?**
+> Track customer retention and buying behavior to inform CRM and sales strategy.

 # Northwind Data Warehouse - Star Schema

 Why Star Schema?<br>